Our relationship is the most important one we’ll ever have.

 Do you constantly doubt yourself?
 Do you invalidate your own feelings?
 Do you believe that you’re wrong for feeling certain emotions?

-All these are signs that your self-relationship is not as healthy as it could be.
+All these are signs that your self-relationship is not as healthy as it can be.

 Self-gaslighting is often a learned behavior, but that’s good news.
 Since it’s a learned behavior, it can be unlearned.